Important notes about latest ATV and Android 11+ AOSP platforms:

 IP-address of the STB: see Setup / Information.

-touch /config/telnetd
+touch $FS_PREFIX/config/telnetd

 sync